hambre/Monochrome/README.md

 # Monochrome
-A simple black and white Mythtv theme
+A simple black and white MythTV theme

-The theme works with version 0.27, 0.28, and 29 of Mythtv.
+The theme works with multiple versions of [MythTV](https://www.mythtv.org/), just use the [branch](https://github.com/hambre/Monochrome/branches/yours) corresponding to the MythTV version.

-Jump over to the wiki to see some screenshots of the theme: https://github.com/hambre/Monochrome/wiki
+Jump over to the [wiki](https://github.com/hambre/Monochrome/wiki) to see some screenshots of the theme.

 Install
 -------

 The theme is available from the myth-frontend theme chooser and can be easily downloaded and installed from there.

 Alternatively just copy the complete folder into your home directory ~/.mythtv/themes.
-You can now select the theme from the theme chooser in Mythtv frontend.
+You can now select the theme from the theme chooser in MythTV frontend.